Photos: China has built mock-ups of US aircraft carriers and other warships, satellite images show - NewsBreak

 U.S. defense officials have said they are increasingly wary of China’s intentions, largely with regard to the status of Taiwan.

-“The PLA’s evolving capabilities and concepts continue to strengthen (China’s) ability to ‘fight and win wars’ against a ‘strong enemy’ — a likely euphemism for the United States,” the report said.87-year-old Florida woman told her social security benefits will be held until she’s 100
+“The PLA’s evolving capabilities and concepts continue to strengthen (China’s) ability to ‘fight and win wars’ against a ‘strong enemy’ — a likely euphemism for the United States,” the report said.University of Dayton student dies during Astroworld Festival

 China’s navy and coast guard are also adding new vessels at a record pace, concentrating them in the South China Sea, the strategic waterway that China claims virtually in its entirety.